zeropoolnetwork/sharded-storage-docs/article/main.md

 Nodes can join and leave the pool at any time.
-The L2 rollup is responsible for commissioning and decommissioning L3 pools depending on the number of unallocated nodes and the amount of data on in the pools.
+The L2 rollup is responsible for commissioning and decommissioning L3 pools depending on the number of unallocated nodes and the amount of data in the pools.

 #### Commissioning